Eurasian golden oriole: Distribution and habitat

 The breeding range of this species spans from western Europe and Scandinavia east to China.
 They winter in central and southern Africa.
 They generally migrate during the night, but may travel during the day in the spring migration.
 During the autumn migration they migrate via the Eastern Mediterranean where they feed on fruit; they are often considered a pest in this region because of this.

-Though not resident, Eurasian golden orioles are regularly recorded as summer passage migrants in Great Britain, and occur in small numbers on the South Coast of England and in East Anglia.
-On average, around 85 birds are recorded in Great Britain annually.
+They formerly bred in Great Britain; the last confirmed breeding was in 2009 in East Anglia.

 The Eurasian golden oriole inhabits a range of habitats.
-In Western Europe they prefer open broadleaf forests and plantations, copses, riverine forest, orchards, large gardens; in Eastern Europe they may inhabit more continuous forest as well as mixed or coniferous forests.
+In Western Europe they prefer open broadleaf forests and plantations, copses, riverine forests, orchards, large gardens; in Eastern Europe they may inhabit more continuous forests as well as mixed or coniferous forests.
 They generally avoid treeless habitats but may forage there.
 In their wintering habitat they are found in semi-arid to humid woodland, tall forests, riverine forest, woodland/savanna mosaic and savanna.